 The Department will first screen applications to ensure that they meet eligibility requirements.
 All proposals deemed eligible by the Department will be evaluated by a Department panel according to the funding criteria; scores will be averaged and ranked in order from highest to lowest.
-Those proposals receiving the highest numerical scores above the threshold score (65), continuing until available funds are exhausted, or until all proposals are funded, whichever occurs first, will be funded.
+Those proposals receiving the highest numerical scores above the threshold score (65), will continue be awarded funding until available funds are exhausted, or until all proposals are funded, whichever occurs first, will be funded.